-Welcome to the 2017 Yorkshire Evening Post Oliver Awards.
-Our annual celebration of food is now into its ninth year and is stronger than ever.
-In response to growing demand, last year when we added two new categories - Street Food and Rural Restaurants - we were inundated with entries and we are looking forward to a similar response again.
+Welcome to the 2018 Yorkshire Evening Post Oliver Awards.
+Our annual celebration of food is now into its tenth year and is stronger than ever.
+Last year we were inundated with entries and we are looking forward to a similar response again.
 The Leeds dining scene is one of the most vibrant and interesting in the country.
-Last year, the city gained its first Michelin Star in a decade, thanks to Michael O'Hare at The Man Behind The Curtain, who was our Overall Winner for 2016 and he was in very good company.
+In 2016, the city gained its first Michelin Star in a decade, thanks to Michael O'Hare at The Man Behind The Curtain, who was our Overall Winner for 2016 and he was in very good company.
 Leeds has become a dining destination with serious clout with new restaurants opening all the time, with ever more inventive menus.
 And the wider region, moving into Harrogate and the surrounding countryside, also continues to up its game.

 This is your chance to nominate your favourite restaurant and tell us why you think it’s the best.
 There are more than a dozen categories to choose from and last year, we had more 300 individual category nominations.
 Whether you are a member of the public with a passion for dining out and supporting your local restaurant or you own or work at a restaurant, we want to hear from you.